Raghu Rai

-Raghu Rai (born 1942) is an Indian photographer and photojournalist.
+Raghu Rai (18 December 1942 – 26 April 2026) was an Indian photographer and photojournalist, who is widely regarded as a pioneer of photojournalism in India and "India's most celebrated photojournalist".
 He was a protégé of Henri Cartier-Bresson, who nominated Rai, then a young photojournalist, to join Magnum Photos in 1977.

-Rai became a photographer in the mid 1960s, soon joining the staff of The Statesman in New Delhi.
+Rai became a photographer in 1966, soon joining the staff of The Statesman in New Delhi.
 In 1976, he left the paper and became a freelance photographer.
 From 1982 until 1992, Rai was the director of photography for India Today.
+He is known for documenting periods of rapid political and social change in India, including the Bangladesh refugee crisis, 1972 and the Bhopal gas tragedy, 1984.
+Over the years, his photo essays appeared in Time, Life, The New York Times, The Independent, and The New Yorker.

 He served on the jury for World Press Photo from 1990 to 1997.
-He is known for his books, particularly Raghu Rai's India: Reflections in Colour and Reflections in Black and White.
+He was known for his books, particularly Raghu Rai's India: Reflections in Colour and Reflections in Black and White.

-Early life
+Early life and education

-Rai was born in the village of Jhang, Punjab, British India (now in Pakistan), the youngest of four children.
+Rai was born in the village of Jhang, Punjab Province, British India (now in Pakistan), the youngest of four children.
+He was qualified as a civil engineer and took up photography at age 23.

 Career

 Rai started learning photography in 1962 under his elder brother Sharampal Chowdhry (better known as S Paul), who is a photographer.
-In 1965 he joined "The Statesman" newspaper as its chief photographer.
-He and his colleague Saeed Naqvi visited Maharishi's ashram in the spring of 1968, when The Beatles arrived.
+In 1966, he joined The Statesman newspaper as its chief photographer.
+He and his colleague Saeed Naqvi visited Maharishi Mahesh Yogi's ashram in Rishikesh in the spring of 1968, when the Beatles arrived.

-Rai left "The Statesman" in 1976 to work as picture editor for "Sunday," a weekly news magazine published in Calcutta.
+He left The Statesman in 1976 to work as picture editor for Sunday, a weekly news magazine published in Calcutta.
 Impressed by an exhibit of his work in Paris in 1971, Henri Cartier-Bresson nominated Rai to join Magnum Photos in 1977.

-Rai left "Sunday" in 1980, and worked as a picture editor and photographer at "India Today" during its formative years.
+Rai left Sunday in 1980, and worked as a picture editor and photographer at India Today during its formative years.
 From 1982 to 1991, he worked on special issues and designs, contributing picture essays on social, political, and cultural themes.